A guide to travel in Nepal

 Sometimes if the weather gets bad the flight can get delayed and canceled.
 It mostly happens for the Lukla and Jomsom sectors.
 Be aware that the flights are in the mountains are based on weather conditions.
 We always endeavor to make sure you reach your destination on time. and for any trekking adventure, we will re-arrange your ticket to the next available flight.

 In the case of delaying Lukla flights, the client is responsible to bear all additional expenses including food and accommodation costs.
 If you wish to make alternative arrangements such as a Helicopter flight to avoid flight delays, all additional costs would be your responsibility.

 In your Nepal trip checklist in case of flight delays will try to accommodate you with the same hotel. if It is not available we will look for other hotels for your availability until we have a confirmed flight for you.
 We will adjust the itinerary to ensure you get as much time as possible in the mountains.
 This may mean reducing/removing the Kathmandu nights at the end of the trip.

 Hotel arrangements after a flight delay

-Bes sure in your Nepal trip checklist that flight gets delayed.
+Bes sure in your a guide to travel in Nepal trip checklist that flight gets delayed.
 As a result, you need a hotel we have to find the availability.
 We will try to manage the same hotel that you use earlier at night.
 However, in the season time hotel are mostly full, and quite hard to get a room.
-If we can’t get the room in the hotel we will find alternative options for you.
+If we can’t get a room in the hotel we will find alternative options for you.
 The check-in time policy will apply to get in the hotel after 2 pm.
 We try to get the room ready as soon as possible.
 Furthermore, you are free to put your bag and use the hotel some of the facilities.
 The extra night cost will be asked to pay by you directly to the hotel or you can pay to your guide also.